sebdeveloper6952/redes_proyecto_2/README.md

 # UVG | Redes - Proyecto 2

-## Cliente de Chat con XMPP
+## XMPP chat client.
-- Sebastián Arriola 11463
+- Made by: Sebastian Arriola (11463)

-## Utilizar Proyecto con Docker (Recomendado)
+## Project Description
-1. Se puede utilizar el proyecto fácilmente con Docker y sin instalar dependencias en su computadora, más que Docker (versión probada fue 19.03.12).
+- The project is a XMPP Chat Client which connects to a server provided by the university course.
-2. En el directorio del proyecto ejecutar `docker build --tag xmpp_chat .` para crear la imagen que contiene todas las dependencias necesarias.
+- The Chat Client is used through the command line interface, by writing commands (see the Commands section).

-3. Para utilizar el cliente de chat, ejecutar `docker run -it xmpp_chat`, lo cual corre el contenedor del proyecto.
+## Implemented Funcionalities
-4. Cuando se haya terminado de usar el chat y si se desea remover las imagenes creadas anteriormente, ejecutar `docker rmi xmpp_chat ubuntu:bionic`
+- :heavy_check_mark: Register account on the server.

-## Utilizar Proyecto en Ubuntu
+- :heavy_check_mark: Delete account from the server.
-1. Se utilizó la librería libstrophe para la interacción de bajo nivel con el protocolo XMPP.
-La interfaz en línea de comando se realizó con ncurses.
+- :heavy_check_mark: Login / logout from the server.
-2. Para instalar las dependencias del proyecto, ejecutar: `sudo apt update -y && sudo apt install -y build-essential pkg-config libssl-dev libexpat-dev libstrophe-dev libncurses5-dev libncursesw5-dev`
+- :heavy_check_mark: Show all users registered on the server (Shows only the first 32 results).
-3. Debe contar con `make` y `gcc` instalados.
+- :heavy_check_mark: Show your contacts (roster).

-## Compilación
+- :heavy_check_mark: Show user / contact details (vCard).
-- ejecutar `make` en el directorio del proyecto.
+- :heavy_check_mark: 1 to 1 communication with any user or contact (private messaging).

-## Ejecución
+- :heavy_check_mark: Participate in group chats.
-- ejecutar `./ncurses_client` en el directorio del proyecto.
+- :heavy_check_mark: Define your presence message and status.

-## Funcionalidades Implementadas
+- :heavy_check_mark: Send / receive notifications (when a contact changes its presence and when a message is received).
-- :heavy_check_mark: Registrar cuenta en servidor
+- :heavy_check_mark: Send / receive files.

-- :heavy_check_mark: Eliminar cuenta en servidor
+## Installation
-- :heavy_check_mark: Iniciar / cerrar sesión
+### With Docker (Recommended)
-- :heavy_check_mark: Mostrar todos los usuarios (se consultan todos pero solo se muestran 32)
+- Install docker on your machine (Docker version used was 19.03.12)
-- :heavy_check_mark: Mostrar contactos (roster)
+- Clone the project directory into your machine.
-- :heavy_check_mark: Mostrar detalles de contacto de un usuario (vCard)
+- Inside the project directory, run `docker build --tag xmpp_chat .`, which creates the project image with all the project dependencies.
-- :heavy_check_mark: Comunicación 1 a 1 con cualquier usuario / contacto
+- To use the XMPP Chat, run `docker run -it xmpp_chat`, which runs the project container.
-- :heavy_check_mark: Participar en conversaciones grupales
+- When you are finished using the XMPP Chat and if you want to erase everything used by Docker, run `docker rmi xmpp_chat ubuntu:bionic`

-- :heavy_check_mark: Definir mensaje de presencia
+### With Ubuntu
-- :heavy_check_mark: Enviar / Recibir Notificaciones
+- The library used to interact with the XMPP protocol was libstrophe.
+Libstrophe uses the expat XML Parser.
+The terminal client was built using the ncurses library.
-- :heavy_check_mark: Enviar / Recibir Archivos
+- You have to install all the dependencies on your host machine.
+Run `sudo apt update -y && sudo apt install -y build-essential pkg-config libssl-dev libexpat-dev libstrophe-dev libncurses5-dev libncursesw5-dev`

-## Descripción de Proyecto
+- Clone the project directory into your machine.
-- Se realizó un cliente de chat utilizando el protocolo XMPP, que se conecta al servidor del curso.
+- Inside the project directory, run `make`
-- La interfaz es en línea de comando, y se utiliza el programa a base de comandos.
-Los comandos tienen la forma: `/command`, a continuación se detallan todos los comandos y su explicación.
+- To run the XMPP Chat Client, run `./ncurses_client`

-## Comandos
+## Commands
-Notación utilizada: `<option>` denota un argumento obligatorio, `[option]` denota un argumento opcional. **Todos los Jabber IDs utilizados en los comandos deben especificarse sin la parte del host (Excepto en el comando `/file`.**
+The syntax of the commands is: `/command <argument> [options]` where `<argument>` denotes an argument that **MUST** be specified and `[options]` are **OPTIONAL**. **IMPORTANT NOTE: all Jabber IDS MUST be specified without the host part (see examples of each command) EXCEPT when using the `/file` command.**
 * `/help`
-  - uso: `/help <command>`
+  - usage: `/help <command>`
-  - descripción: muestra detalles sobre el comando especificado.
+  - description: shows usage details of the specified command.
-  - ejemplo: `/help users`
+  - example: `/help users`
 * `/users`
-  - uso: `/users`
+  - usage: `/users`
-  - descripción: muestra hasta 32 de los usuarios registrados en el servidor.
+  - description: shows up to 32 of the users that are registered on the server.
-  - ejemplo: `/users`
+  - example: `/users`
 * `/roster`
-  - uso: `/roster [add <jid>]`
+  - usage: `/roster [add <jid>]`
-  - descripción: cuando se utiliza `/roster`, se muestran los contactos del usuario.
-Cuando se utiliza `/roster add <jid>`, se envía una suscripción al usuario identificado con Jabber ID `<jid>`.
-Esto funciona como una petición de amistad.
-El Jabber ID **debe** especificarse sin la parte del host, ver ejemplo.
+  - description: when no options are specified, like `/roster`, it shows the user's contacts (its roster).
+When used with options, like `/roster add <jid>`, it sends a friend request (subscription) to the user identified by `jid`.
+The Jabber ID **must** be specified without the host part (see example).
-  - ejemplo: `/roster add sebdev`
+  - example: `/roster add sebdev`
 * `/active`
-  - uso: `/active`
+  - usage: `/active`
-  - descripción: muestra todos los estados que se han recibido de los contactos del usuario.
-Cuando un contacto del usuario inicia sesión, envía un stanza de presencia al servidor, y el servidor lo reenvía a todos los contados de dicho usuario.
-Esa stanza de presencia es la que se muestra en este comando.
+  - description: shows all presence messages that have been received.
+This shows all the presence changes that the user's contacts have made.
+In essence, it shows which users are active on the server.
-  - ejemplo: `/active`
+  - example: `/active`
 * `/presence`
-  - uso: `/presence <show> [status]`
+  - usage: `/presence <show> [status]`
-  - descripción: cambia el estado actual del usuario. `<show>` debe ser uno de los siguientes valores: `available`, `away`, `xa`, `dnd`, `invisible`. `<status>` es opcional y es una cadena de caracteres que se muestra como el estado del usuario.
+  - description: changes the user's current status and presence message. `<show>` **MUST** be one of the following: `available, away, xa, dnd, invisible` `[status]` is optional and it is a string of characters.
-  - ejemplo: `/presence away en clases`
+  - example: `/presence away sleeping...`
 * `/priv`
-  - uso: `/priv <jid>`
+  - usage: `/priv <jid>`
-  - descripción: inicia un chat privado con el usuario identificado con Jabber ID `<jid>`.
-El Jabber ID **debe** especificarse sin la parte del host, ver ejemplo.
+  - description: starts a private chat with the user identified by `jid`.
+The Jabber ID **MUST** be specified without the host part (see example).
+To send a message, simply type in your message and press ENTER/RETURN.
-  - ejemplo: `/priv sebdev`
+  - example: `/priv sebdev`
 * `/group`
-  - uso: `/group <room_jid> <nick>`
+  - usage: `/group <room_jid> <nick>`
-  - descripción: se une al grupo con Jabber ID `<jid>`.
-Si el grupo no existe y el servidor está configurado correctamente, el grupo es creado.
-El Jabber ID **debe** especificarse sin la parte del host, ver ejemplo. `<nick>` es el apodo que el usuario desea tener dentro del grupo.
+  - description: joins the group chat identified by `room_jid`.
+If the group does not exist and the server is configured correctly, the group is created.
+The group Jabber ID **MUST** be specified without the host part (see example). `nick` is the nickname that the user chooses to use inside the group.
-  - ejemplo: `/group mi_grupo_favorito juan`
+  - example: `/group linux_lovers tux`
 * `/vcard`
-  - uso: `/vcard <jid>`
+  - usage: `/vcard <jid>`
-  - descripción: muestra la vCard del usuario identificado por Jabber ID `<jid>`.
-El Jabber ID **debe** especificarse sin la parte del host, ver ejemplo.
+  - description: shows the vCard of the user identified by `jid`.
+The Jabber ID **MUST** be specified without the host part (see example).
-  - ejemplo: `/vcard sebdev`
+  - example: `/vcard sebdev_gajim` (use the jid `sebdev_gajim` to see a correctly working vCard).
 * `/file`
-  - uso: `/file <path> <jid>`
+  - usage: `/file <filename> <jid>`
-  - descripción: Envía el archivo identificado por `<path>` al usuario identificado por su Jabber ID `<jid>`. **El Jabber ID debe especificarse completo.
-Se recomienda ejecutar el comando `/active` para ver el Jabber ID completo de un usuario, y luego enviar el archivo utilizando ese Jabber ID.**
+  - description: sends the file identified by `filename` to the user identified by `jid`.
+The Jabber ID **MUST** be specified without the host part (see example). **NOTE: for simplicity, only files that are in the current directory can be sent.**
-  - ejemplo: `/file test.png sebdev`
+  - example: `/file test.png sebdev` (`test.png` is a file included in this repo for testing purposes).
 * `/menu`
-  - uso: `/menu`
+  - usage: `/menu`
-  - descripción: limpia la pantalla.
-Si se está dentro de un chat privado o grupal, se sale del chat.
+  - description: when on a private or group chat, this command exits the chat, otherwise it clears the screen.
-  - ejemplo: `/menu`
+  - example: `/menu`
 * `/delete`
-  - uso: `/delete`
+  - usage: `/delete`
-  - descripción: elimina la cuenta del usuario del servidor.
+  - description: deletes your account from the server.
-  - ejemplo `/delete`
+  - example `/delete`
 * `/quit`
-  - uso: `/quit`
+  - usage: `/quit`
-  - descripción: sale del programa :(
+  - description: exit the program :cry:
-  - ejemplo: `/quit`
+  - example: `/quit`